bpucker/FlavonoidFriday/README.md

 [Cheng et al., 2015](https://academic.oup.com/jxb/article/66/22/7227/2893283) investigated the molecular mechanisms underlying the flower color differences in peach.
 There are white, pink, and red flowers on the same peach tree.
 A small InDel in the _Riant_ gene (Regulator involved in anthocyanin transport) that encodes an anthocyanin transport protein was identified as the causal mutation.
 A 2bp deletion in the last exon results in a frameshift leading to a premature stop codon.
 White flowers carry a homozygous knock-out, while pink flowers are heterozygous.

+### (59) Anthocyanin inclusions ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Light can induce the darkening of anthocyanin pigmentation in maize through spread of anthocyanins from vacuolar inclusions into the vacuolar sap #FlavonoidFriday (details: )

+[Irani & Grotewold, 2005](https://bmcplantbiol.biomedcentral.com/articles/10.1186/1471-2229-5-7) studied the influence of light on the formation and destabalization of anthocyanic vacuolar inclusion (AVI)-like structures.
+Overexpression of _R_ and _C1_ was sufficient to enhance the accumulation of anthocyanins independent of the light treatment.
+Exposure of the resulting maize cells to light caused the spread of anthocyanins from vacuolar inclusions to the whole vacuole.
+This caused a darker pigmentation of the maize cells.